metio/terraform-provider-k8s/docs/data-sources/remediation_medik8s_io_node_health_check_v1alpha1_manifest.md

 Required:

-- `duration` (String) Duration of the condition specified when a node is considered unhealthy.Expects a string of decimal numbers each with optionalfraction and a unit suffix, eg '300ms', '1.5h' or '2h45m'.Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
+- `duration` (String) Duration of the condition specified when a node is considered unhealthy.
+Expects a string of decimal numbers each with optional fraction and a unit suffix, eg '300ms', '1.5h' or '2h45m'.
+Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
-- `status` (String) The condition status in the node's status to watch for.Typically False, True or Unknown.
+- `status` (String) The condition status in the node's status to watch for.
+Typically False, True or Unknown.
 - `type` (String) The condition type in the node's status to watch for.